-As President of the Students' Union at Norwich University of the Arts and a member of NUA's Equality and Diversity Committee, I can confirm that I have been part of the discussions and consideration of fair access and widening participation.
+As President of the Students' Union at Norwich University of the Arts and a member of NUA's Equality and Diversity Committee, I confirm that I have played an active part of the discussions and consideration of fair access and widening participation here at the University.

 The Students' Union has an ongoing commitment to equality and diversity, both in terms of access to higher education and support throughout a student's time at university.
-Progressive action is being taken across the student movement, with the NUS's "A Black Students' Officer in every Union" campaign as well as the introduction of Liberation Officers in almost every Students' Union across the UK.
-We are looking forward to introducing these positions to help support members of NUA's student community and prevent discrimination in any form.
+Progressive action is being taken across the student movement, with the NUS's campaign to introduce Liberation Officers to support under-represented groups in every in almost every Students' Union across the UK.
+We are looking forward to introducing these positions to help support members of NUA's student community.

 We are particularly pleased to see documentation showing transparency in relation to course costs in what is becoming an increasingly difficult economic climate for students.
-It is essential that we continue to support diversity in the student body and to focus our energies on those with ability who most deserve the opportunity of

-Higher Education, regardless of ethnic or socio-economic origin, postcode or background.
+It is essential that we continue to support diversity in the student body and to focus our energies on those with ability who most deserve the opportunity of Higher Education, regardless of ethnic or socio-economic origin, age, postcode or background.